The Future Transport Competition challenged student teams across Years 1-13 to design games or narratives about transforming transport.

 Your video presentation is enjoyable and polished.
 Good on you for including members of your school community in the development of ideas.
 The result is memorable.

-The VAS by Cambridge High School students Vanya, Gracyn, Mikayla, Caimin, and Nick.
+By Cambridge High School students Vanya, Gracyn, Mikayla, Caimin, and Nick

 Judges: We are really impressed with the extent of this team’s research and outreach to the community.
 Your project presents an authentic investigation into local transport needs, and delivers a tailored solution based on emerging technologies.
 You asked many questions and submitted a detailed result that is a very impressive piece of work.

-A New Petrol Tank by Christchurch South Intermediate School students Hermione, Mya, and Leah.
+By Christchurch South Intermediate School students Hermione, Mya, and Leah

 Judges: You’ve made a really nice entry – the final presentation is engaging and very effective.
 It gets across big ideas in a simple way.
 We enjoyed seeing a very complete project including your curious questions and bold investigative work.
 The result is compelling to watch.